Hermann–Grima House

-The Hermann–Grima House is a historic house museum in the French Quarter of New Orleans, Louisiana.
+The Hermann–Grima House is a historic house museum in the French Quarter of New Orleans, Louisiana, United States.
 The meticulously restored home reflects 19th century New Orleans.
-It is a handsome Federal-style mansion with courtyard garden, built in 1831.
+It is a Federal-style mansion with courtyard garden, built in 1831.
 It has the only extant horse stable and 1830s open-hearth kitchen in the French Quarter.

 The house has been restored to its original splendor through archaeological studies and careful review of the building contract and inventories.
 The house is recognized as one of the earliest examples of American architecture in the French Quarter.
 The restoration accurately depicts the gracious lifestyle of a prosperous Creole family.
 Approximately one-half of the collection can be sourced to original families.

 The Christian Woman's Exchange (now The Woman's Exchange), a local non-profit organization, purchased the property in the 1920s and ran it as a boarding house for single women until 1975.
 It was restored and reopened as a museum in 1975, and The Woman's Exchange still owns and operates the building today.

 It was declared a National Historic Landmark in 1974.

 Architecture

 William Brand designed and built the house in the Federal or Georgian style.
-This was not a commonly-used style in early 19th-century New Orleans.
+This was not a commonly used style in early 19th-century New Orleans.
 It features a symmetrical facade, an ornate doorway, and a wide central hall, but it is not purely Federal.

 Brand took the basic form of a Federal-style house and added several cabinets, balconies, and galleries.
 The balconies and galleries are more typical of French Louisiana style architecture and were an adaptation necessary because of the warm climate.
 The slave quarters were built in the characteristic New Orleans style.
 There are no interior hallways; the balconies connect the rooms.